What is an Appraiser?

 A volunteer who goes through our comprehensive training is called an appraiser.
 This person will volunteer on the day of the Regional Tournament.
 Every team is required to provide one volunteer.

 The volunteer appraiser will be trained for a specific role and help with a specific Challenge.
 The volunteer might score teams, introduce them, process their paperwork, help in the score room, or usher teams to their sites.
+For a glimpse into the Challenges that the teams compete in click here.
 Teams who do not provide a volunteer and who have not paid the Appraiser Fee will not be scored at the Tournament.
 Teams who change their appraiser after January 5th will incur a $50 fee.

 What are the requirements?